 - In a shallow dish, mix together flour with spices.
 Coat pork chops in the seasoned flour, shaking off excess.
 Reserve 2 tablespoons seasoned flour.

-- In a large, heavy skillet over medium heat, heat oil until shimmering.
+- In a large, heavy skillet over medium heat, heat oil until shimmering, add the butter.
 In batches, cook pork chops until golden, 4-5 minutes per side.
 Transfer to plate.

 - Add the butter and let melt, then sprinkle in reserved flour and whisk until there are no lumps.
 Cook until flour is no longer raw, about a minute.